mbdevpl/ingit/README.rst

 Such behaviour is implemented to make configuration file much less verbose in typical usage scenarios.

+To prevent this behaviour, and force all repository paths to be absolute, simply configure your repos root in runtime configuraion to JSON null, or something which is expected to never contain any repositories -- like "/dev/null".

 Use ``--tags`` to provide tags for this repository, they will be added to the initial configuration.

 Tags have no other effect than making repository filtering easier.